 - Design a basic website.
 If you’re selling products in a webstore, make sure you are integrated with the eCommerce platform of your choice.
 Keep the design modern and clean.
 Creating an attractive website is easier than ever.

 - Research your search engine optimization (SEO) to drive more traffic to your online or brick and mortar store.
 Write a blog and update your site often.

 - Consider any paid advertising on Facebook, Instagram, Google, etc. that you’d want to budget for and set up campaigns.

 - Register your business with Google so that it shows up in location-based searches and makes your hours of operations readily apparent.
 Do the same with major review sites, such as Yelp.

 How to Open a Vape Shop with KORONA

 Sign up for a free demo and access to KORONA’s vape shop POS software.
 See for yourself how KORONA is built with features designed just for smoke shops.
 From inventory management to incredibly fast transaction speeds, we’re here to make your vape shop business better.
-Click below to learn more!
+Take a look at the list below for more guides on starting small businesses and click the button to learn more!